-Parameter Description Grouping The AeroMag APs find the units which are also connected to the same L2 subnet.
+Parameter Description The AeroMag APs find other which that are also connected to the same L2 Grouping subnet.
 They mark themselves as a group with same SSID.
-One AP among C. Cupg them would act as Master AeroMag AP.
-Concepting Configuration The master AeroMag AP generates a new configuration using the spectrum Generating Configuration report received from all AeroMag APs Alignment Configuration All AeroMag APs align configuration which is distributed by Master AeroMag AP Ready for new Ready for offering configuration to new coming APs/Clients APs/Clients deploying Ready for offering configuration to flew confining AFS/Cheffits Refresh Channel Whether Refresh Channel Function is ready
+One AP among them would act as Master AeroMag AP.
+Generating Configuration The master AeroMag AP generates a new configuration using the spectrum report received from all AeroMag APs Alignment Configuration All AeroMag APs align configuration which is distributed by Master AeroMag AP Ready for new Ready for offering configuration to new coming APs/Clients APs/Clients deploying Ready for offering configuration to flew confing AFS/Clients Refresh Channel Whether Refresh Channel Function is ready